-Here at UCSB, we take pride in our strong commitment to the success of our Chicanx/Latinx communities.
-As a Hispanic Serving Institution, we continue to strive to provide our students with the essential tools and resources needed to accomplish great feats during and after their time at UCSB.
-Get involved with El Congreso, a Latinx activist organization, one of our many professional organizations like Los Ingenieros, or just hang out at El Centro where you can learn about these orgs and many more!
+Here at UCSB, we take pride in the strong commitment to the success of Chicanx/Latinx communities.
+As a Hispanic Serving Institution, we continue to provide students with tools and resources needed to accomplish great feats during UCSB, and beyond.
+Get involved with El Congreso, a Latinx activist organization, or one of the many professional organizations, like Los Ingenieros.
+Or hang out at El Centro, where you can learn about these organizations!

 Featured Event